ardoi/ardoi.github.io/_posts/2014-07-06-confidence_intervals_part1.md

 Take home message is: if you get a large CI from the optimizer you might want to try an alternative approach to double check it.

 In the future I will discuss how to use the F-ratio method for finding CIs for multiple parameter non-linear fits.
+I'll also upload the IPython notebook with the Python code.